Efficient NIRCam Selection of Quiescent Galaxies at 3 < z < 6 in CEERS: Discussion Summary

-The strength of our proposed technique lies in its simple, empirical nature, enabled by the filters on JWST's NIRCam instrument alone.
+The strength of our proposed technique lies in its empirical nature, enabled by the filters on JWST's NIRCam instrument alone.
 With this technique, the initial labor in identifying these objects is significantly reduced: one does not need to generate photometric redshifts and/or SED catalogs for tens of thousands of objects as a prior step in the search for quiescent galaxies at $3<z<5$.
 Instead, it is clear from Figure \ref{fig:ceers} and \ref{fig:sim_color_selection} that red objects (whether quiescent or dust obscured) occupy a specific region in the $F277W-F444W$ vs. $F150W-F277W$ color space, and that this can be exploited to identify a much smaller pool of candidates to pull from (i.e. $<1\%$ of all detected objects).
-This will undoubtedly increase our efficiency in discovering quiescent galaxies at high-$z$, with potential for also capturing galaxies in the throes of quenching.
+This will undoubtedly increase our efficiency in discovering quiescent galaxies at high-$z$.

+Furthermore, this technique also shows potential for capturing young, massive galaxies in the throes of quenching -- i.e. post-starbursts.
+Quiescent galaxies in the first 2\,Gyr often have small, but significant amounts of UV light from their recent starburst episode \cite[e.g. ][]{D'Eugenio2020, Marsan2022}.
+These slightly bluer colors are likely why many $z>3$ quiescent galaxies can be missed in searches that use classic $z<2$ quiescent galaxy selection techniques, as they are tuned to find red galaxies with no young stellar populations.
+As shown in Section \ref{sec:appliedtoceers}, the average specific star formation rate of newly discovered quiescent galaxy candidates in this work is roughly 5$\times$ (0.7\,dex) lower than those that have already been identified using the low-$z$ quiescent galaxy color selection techniques.
+Therefore, this color plane demonstrates potential as a more complete selection method as it captures both mature and recently quenched massive galaxies at $z>3$.
+However, larger samples are needed to explore and quantify its completeness at a statistical level.